How to select a Risk Response Strategy? How to implement it in your Project Management Plan? Sounds complicated…

 - Suggest a solution to get a new contract from the client.

-- Finish current project earlier to get another project.
+- Finish the current project earlier to get another project.

 Enhance – Do something to increase the chances or impact of an opportunity:

 - Buy the equipment beforehand when the price is lower.